Toyota Crown: Japan

+North America

+The model went on sale in North America in June 2024 for the 2025 model year as the Crown Signia.
+It replaced the smaller Venza.
+The Crown Signia is available in XLE and Limited trims, powered by a 2.5-litre naturally aspirated inline-four gasoline hybrid engine paired with two electric motors (all-wheel drive).
+The system has a total output of 181 kW.

+Safety

+The 2025 model year Crown Signia was awarded "Top Safety Pick" by IIHS.

 Nameplate usage for other models

 Crown Comfort and Crown Sedan (XS10; 1995–2018)

 To replace the commercial variant of the S130 Crown sedan, which was popular with taxicab operators, Toyota released a long-wheelbase version of the Comfort fleet sedan under the Crown Comfort nameplate.
 An upscale variant of the Crown Comfort with better appointments was sold exclusively in Japan as the Crown Sedan.
 While these models bore the Crown nameplate, they were based on the outgoing X80 series Mark II.
-The Crown Comfort was popular among taxicab operators in Japan, Hong Kong and Singapore, but is gradually falling out of favour as better-appointed vehicles become available at competitive cost.
+The Crown Comfort was popular among taxicab operators in Japan, Hong Kong and Singapore, but gradually fell out of favor as better-appointed vehicles become available at competitive cost.

 The Crown Comfort was removed from Toyota's Japanese website on 25 May 2017, with production of existing orders ceasing in January 2018.
 It was replaced by the JPN Taxi which was launched at the 45th Tokyo Motor Show in October 2017.

-"Crown" sub-brand for the Chinese market
+"Crown" sub-brand for the Chinese market (2021–present)

 In April 2021, Toyota used the "Crown" nameplate as a sub-brand for high-end models sold by FAW Toyota in China, shortly after the S210 Crown sedan was discontinued in mid-2020.
 The first models introduced were the Crown Kluger (皇冠陆放 (皇冠陸放, Huángguàn Lùfàng)) SUV (rebadged Highlander) and Crown Vellfire (皇冠威尔法 (皇冠威爾法, Huángguàn Wēiěrfǎ)) minivan (renamed from Vellfire).
 Both models feature the Crown logo replacing the front Toyota logo, and in other places such as the hubcaps, instrument cluster and steering wheel (Crown Kluger only).